CSCfi/csc-user-guide/docs/apps/kraken.md

 ## Usage

-Kraken in included in _biokit_ module.
+Kraken in included in the _biokit_ module.
 To set it up, run command:
 ```text
 module load biokit
 ```